makerdao/mips/MIP32/mip32.md

 PSM Mixed Exposure is articulated around 3 components :
 - The PSM (entry point)
 - The Join (urn)
-- The delegator (token manipulation)
+- The excess delegator (excess token conversion)

 ### MIP32a : The Psm